'Disney crossed the line': why Florida governor wants to end the company's special status | World

 The “Don’t Say Gay” law was proposed by the Republican majority in the state legislature and signed by DeSantis on March 28.

-Disney, under pressure from its employees, who staged protests while the project was being discussed and sent letters to its directors, announced that it would withdraw political donations to the Republican Party in Florida.
+Disney, pressured by its employees, who staged protests while the project was being discussed and sent letters to its directors, announced that it would withdraw political donations to the Republican Party in Florida.
 He also stated that his objective as a company is for the legislation to be overturned or defeated in court.

 “Our employees see the power of this great company as an opportunity to do good.
 I agree,” Disney CEO Bob Chapek told US news website Politico.